1,879 related texts · 4 related myths · Page 2 of 40

 The story of Esau and Jacob is a classic example, and the Rabbis in Devarim Rabbah, a collection of homiletic interpretations on the Book of Deuteronomy, unpack it with incredible ...

-And it all revolves around a seemingly simple question: how do we read the really tough parts of the Torah?
-Specifically, we're talking about the "rebukes," those stern warnings an...
+It all revolves around a seemingly simple question: how do we read the really tough parts of the Torah?
+Specifically, These aren't exactly the verses you'd choose for a feel-good S...

-Today, we’re diving into a passage from Vayikra Rabbah 13 that explores just that.
-It all starts with the verse, "The Lord spoke to Moses and to Aaron, saying to them" (Leviticus 1...
+A passage from Vayikra Rabbah 13 that explores just that.
+It all starts with the verse, "The Lord spoke to Moses and to Aaron, saying to them" (Leviticus 11:1).
+Seems straightforwa...

 He’s just received the earth-shattering news that he, in his old age, is going to have a son with Sarah.
 A son who will carry on the covenant with God.
 It's huge!
 But then comes th...